bp0lr/dmut/README.md

 and the new list would be saved to /~/.dmut/resolvers.txt

+it's really important to have your list in the best shape possible.
+The resolution times varied from one DNS server to another, you have some server doing DNS hijacking for some domains or responding with errors after several connections.
+Be careful and take your time to test your list.

 ### Speed

 **dmut** is significantly much faster than his python brother.

-I did some tests to compare his speed using the same options.
+I did some tests to compare his speed using the same options and an accurate DNS server list.

 ```
 root@dnsMaster# time python3 altdns.py -i list.txt -o data_output -r -w words.txt -t 100 -f /root/.dmut/resolvers.txt -s results.txt